Home » How to Score a 280 on USMLE Step 2 CK

 Because of this, there is no better time to consolidate clinical medical knowledge pertinent to Step 2 CK than during your core clinical rotations.
 Many students choose to use the UWorld Step 2 CK question bank to aid in clerkship study and prepare for shelf exams.
 I strongly recommend using the QBank in this way.
 Doing a “first pass” through the 2 CK question bank during clerkship year will (1) ensure that you have made it through every question at least once before your exam, and (2) help you integrate the knowledge you’re learning in each clinical discipline with the specific subset of knowledge the National Board of Medical Examiners thinks is most pertinent for each discipline.

 In addition, using the UWorld Step 2 CK QBank during clerkship year is advisable because there is evidence that USMLE performance increases directly with the total number of questions performed.
-This is sensible when considering that the NBME has (1) a predictable, and therefore learnable, style of question-asking, and (2) certain favorite topics which can be mastered with repetition.
+This is sensible when considering that the NBME has (1) a predictable, and therefore learnable, style of question-asking, and (2) certain favorite topics that can be mastered with repetition.
 That is, the more exposure you have to USMLE-style questions in the months prior to your exam, the better equipped you will be to handle the hundreds of questions you will have to answer back-to-back on test day.

 Creating flashcards as you go along with a spaced-repetition feature like Anki is a great hack to consolidate long-term retention: if you make flashcards with QBank pearls from each clinical discipline in turn and keep up with them throughout the entire year, then your long-term retention of the material will be outstanding, and your exam prep will be all the easier.